University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 Here you can see a whole raft of directories which contain the vital information for the computer's operating system.
 Among them should be the `/home` directory which is one level above your own home directory, and where the home directories for all users are located on a Linux system.

-Have a look inside your Practical_0 directory.
+Have a look inside your Practical_0 directory from somewhere else.
-This is where you needed to have followed our instructions exactly in Week 1.
-If you didn't create your directory exactly as we asked, you'll have to figure this command out for yourself.
 Tab auto-completion may help you a little.

 ```